Martha Graham Dance Company

 As early as the 1930s, the members of her company reflected diverse cultural backgrounds, and Graham’s commitment to experimentation and attention to contemporary social, political, psychological, and gender issues has forever altered the scope and direction of the art form.

 The extraordinary Graham company returns to Cal Performances for the first time in more than a decade to celebrate its 100th anniversary with classic Graham works such as the iconic Appalachian Spring, the psychological thriller Night Journey, and the anti-war protest Chronicle—all featuring Isamu Noguchi’s original sets—alongside newly commissioned dances by some of today’s most compelling choreographers.
-Jamar Roberts’ We the People, a collaboration with roots musician Rhiannon Giddens, explores rage and resistance; and in-demand choreography team Baye & Asa creates a new work in response to Graham’s seminal war protest, Cortege of Eagles.
-Hope Boykin, Ailey alumna and respected choreographer for dance, theater, and film, also premieres a new work.
+Saturday evening’s performance features a new work by the in-demand choreography team of Baye & Asa, created in response to Graham’s seminal war protest, Cortege of Eagles.
+And Sunday’s matinee includes the Bay Area premiere of En Masse by Ailey alum Hope Boykin, as well as Jamar Roberts’ We the People, a collaboration with roots musician Rhiannon Giddens that explores rage and resistance.

 “I wanted to begin not with characters or ideas, but with movements…I wanted significant movement.
 I did not want it to be beautiful or fluid.
 I wanted it to be fraught with inner meaning, with excitement and surge.” —Martha Graham